EPA-WG/custom-element-dist/src/material/theme/README.md

 | `explicit`   `box-shadow` `{STATE}` | `.action.explicit[{STATE}]`               | --cem-action-box-shadow-color   | color elevation by STATE relative to `default`                                                             | colors escalation from default where default is contrast on comfort background |
 | `contextual` `box-shadow` `default` | `.action.contextual[ not( all {STATE}) ]` | --cem-action-box-shadow         | `none`                                                                                                     | hide outline for `default` state                                               |

-`contextual` does not have an outline in default state, making the rule
+`contextual` does not have an outline in default state for all themes, needs an override rule to set `--cem-action-box-shadow: none`

+_High contrast mode_ inherits `box-shadow:`  css rule from `.action` top level.
+There are 2 shapes of outline.
+Each has 2 strips "zebra" presentation when closest strip is least visible and outer is most contrast.

+* default - 2px zebra, used for all states except
+* wide - triggered for real-time actions like hover and pressed (active)

+The  color escalation on the state change is combined with zebra size which requires less color gradations for better contrast.